9r0t05tar/9r0t05tar.github.io/_posts/2020-1-3-2019-Calling Conventions.md

 </pre>

 This information is really useful in binary exploitation because of how simple it is that you just need to find a gadget that pops the register and if you put a value in that value will go into the register.s

+###### The posts of 'basics of pwn' is a summary of mine of the posts on https://ctf101.org/binary-exploitation/